stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would... (todo)
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would use the ``AuthenticateAccountAsync()`` method on the ``IApplication`` object.

   .. only:: csharp